 In hindsight, I should have begun the interview by having Billy repeat the sound-check response.
 I suspect there are countless “folk” who have no idea what a cathead biscuit is; (it’s a biscuit formed by pinching a large amount of dough, instead of using a biscuit cutter.
-The dough is rolled in your hand and cooked in a cast-iron skillet.
+The dough is either dropped from a spoon, or rolled in your hand and placed in a cast-iron skillet.
 When baked the biscuit has knotty peaks and expands to the size of a cat’s head, hence the name).
 No cats are harmed during the process.
 As the interview began I imagined we’d sit around the mic, our words overlapping, like we do when I pile up on his living room couch.

-When Lily pointed that she was ready to begin recording, I kept an eye on the timer and asked the first question written on my index card.
+When Lily Love signaled that she was ready to begin recording, I kept an eye on the timer and asked the first question written on my index card.
 Billy was a natural.
 He even corrected a crucial mistake I made when I assumed he was the baby of the family.

 That was the moment I remembered why we were there.
 This was Billy’s chance to speak.
 My words weren’t important.
 In my effort to share Billy with the world, I overlooked the obvious…the man himself.

 Billy sat at table within arms reach, a twinkle in his eye and a smile on his face.
 He was having a ball.
 Lily had explained he could best project his voice by looking directly at me, an act that I found unnerving.
 At one point I looked at him and realized how lucky I am.

 Of course, I began to cry.
 I quickly shuffled my cards and wiped my eyes, thankful that Billy was filling the airtime.
 You see, he really didn’t need me to ask questions; he only needed me to listen.